top of page

 What Is It?

-Understanding that many adopters prefer to add a new canine member to their home when it is young, we decided to create the "Foster-to-Adopt" program, where local (must be local) qualified applicants, can take their puppy home with them as a one time temporary foster for our rescue, until the pup is old enough to safely alter.
-Once altered, they will then be allowed to make their foster pup, a permanent member of their home, by adopting it.
+Since many opters prefer to add a new canine member to their home when it is young, we decided to create the "Foster-to-Adopt" program, where local (must be local to Yakima) qualified applicants, can take their puppy home with them as a onetime, temporary foster, for our rescue.
+Once altered at a healthy age, they will then be allowed to make their foster pup, a permanent member of their home, by adopting it.

 How Does It Work?

-Once momma dog has successfully weaned her puppies and they are eating solid foods as their main source of nutrition, usually at about 8-10 weeks of age, we will give them their first vaccinations, worm them and send them home with their pre-qualified, future adopters, where they will be cared for just as one of our regular foster homes would care for them.
-We will pay for all medical expenses including additional vaccinations, worming and eventually, microchipping and alteration.
+We will pay for all medical expenses, to include additional vaccinations, worming, microchipping and alteration.
 We also supply food, crates, toys, leashes, collars and a tag.
-You, as a temporary All Mutts Foster, will be expected to socialize the pup, keep it clean, safe and contained and to get the puppy to all necessary vet appointments at OUR veterinary clinic, which is Summitview Cowiche Vet Clinic.
+You, as a temporary All Mutts Foster, will socialize the pup/dog, keep it clean, safe and contained and to get them to all necessary vet appointments at OUR veterinary clinic, which is Summitview Cowiche Vet Clinic.

-Once the pup has been altered at a healthy age, you will be given the option to adopt it and should you decide to do so, will pay the adoption fee, sign the adoption contract and be one amazing family member larger.
+Once the pup has been altered at a healthy age, or the adult dog completes it's medical treatment, you will be given the option to adopt your foster and should you decide to do so, pay the adoption fee, sign the adoption contract and be one amazing family member larger.

 How Can I Qualify To Foster The Dog I Want To Adopt?